flatironinstitute/CaImAn/README.md

 * Manolis Froudarakis, Jake Reimers, Andreas Tolias, Baylor College of Medicine
 * Clay Lacefield, Randy Bruno, Columbia University
 * Daniel Aharoni, Peyman Golshani, UCLA

+Also a special thanks to Eric Thompson, for various strong contributions to code and demos, both before and during his employment at the Flatiron Institute.

 # License
 This program is free software; you can redistribute it and/or